silverpond/heroku-server-render-template/README.md

 A Leiningen template for creating web applications intended to be hosted on Heroku using Postgres for storage.

+The Clojure community tends to prefer libraries to frameworks.
+This can result in some spin up time for new apps as you piece together your choice of libraries. `heroku-server-render` aims to give you a running start.

 It includes:

 * [Bidi][bidi] for request routing.